Erik Jan Hanussen

-Erik Jan Hanussen (born Hermann Steinschneider; 2 June 1889 – 25 March 1933), was an Austrian publicist, charlatan and clairvoyant performer.
+Erik Jan Hanussen (born Hermann Steinschneider; 2 June 1889 – 25 March 1933) was an Austrian publicist and clairvoyant performer.
 Acclaimed in his lifetime as a hypnotist, mentalist, occultist and astrologer, Hanussen was active in Weimar Republic Germany and also at the beginning of Nazi Germany.
 He is said to have instructed Adolf Hitler in performance and the achievement of dramatic effect, and for treating Hitler during his depression.
 He was assassinated in 1933, likely by members of the Sturmabteilung in an internal power struggle.

 Early years

-Throughout his life, Hanussen would claim to be a Danish aristocrat, he was in fact of Moravian Jewish descent, born as Hermann (Herschel Chaim) Steinschneider.
-Hanussen's Jewish background would be either concealed or a nominally-tolerated open secret when he began to associate himself with the Nazi movement.
+Throughout his life, Hanussen would claim to be a Danish aristocrat, but he was in fact of Moravian Jewish descent, born as Hermann (Herschel Chaim) Steinschneider.
+Hanussen's Jewish background was either concealed or a nominally-tolerated open secret when he began to associate himself with the Nazi movement.

 Steinschneider was born to Siegfried Steinschneider and Juli Kohn in the Ottakring district of Vienna in 1889.
 Hanussen's parents travelled constantly through Austria and Italy with acting and musical troupes, taking Hanussen with them.

 His mother died when he was ten years old, and his father remarried to a widow named Berta Pick, with whom he had two children.
 Three years later, Hanussen dropped out of school and ran away from home.